An SS433 flare caught by TESS. Fast rise times and evidence for a 13 hours quasi-period: The lightcurve

 \section{The lightcurve}

 Figure \ref{fig:lightcurve} shows the normalized SS433 TESS lightcurve from Sector 54.
 The data cover about 26 days (from 2022.52 to 2002.59) with a cadence of 600s but there are three gaps of about 2 days each.
+The TESS pixel is rather large (21") and in addition to SS433 includes a small contamination by faint sources.
 Details about the light curve extraction can be found in Appendix \ref{app:lightcurve}.
-We note that SS433 was also observed by TESS in 2024 in Sector 80 (during which SS433 was much more quiescent) and its lightcurve is shown and discussed in Appendix \ref{app:S80}.
 The TESS filter is broad and extends from 6,000{\AA} to about 10,000{\AA}.
 Since SS433 is very red due to interstellar extinction, most of the SS433 flux caught by TESS comes from longer wavelengths.
 The precessional phase during the observation varied from $\psi_{\mathrm{prec}} = 0.17$ to $\psi_{\mathrm{prec}} = 0.33$ based on the precessional parameters in \cite{Cherepashchuk22}, corresponding to an accretion disk inclination varying between $i = 72^{\degr}$ and $91^{\degr}$.
 The data cover about two orbital periods and the orbital phases $\phi_{\mathrm{orb}}$ (where $\phi_{\mathrm{orb}}=0$ corresponds to the center of the eclipse of the accretion disk) are shown on the top x-axis in Figure \ref{fig:lightcurve} based on the orbital parameters (including the period change) reported in \cite{Cherepashchuk21}.
 There are no clear eclipses but this is expected given the precessional phases with the disk close to edge-on and the red wavelengths of TESS.

 Significant flaring behavior starts at day 10 (+2022.50) and culminates in a major flare with a flux increase by a factor of about three (relative to quiescence) in day 18, after which SS433 returns to quiescence in about 2 days and remains so for the rest of the observation.
 Figure \ref{fig:lightcurve_S54_zoom} shows zoomed insets of Figure \ref{fig:lightcurve} highlighting the flare substructure.
 Within the flare peaks the TESS flux can rise (and fall back) by up to a factor of 2 within about 4 to 7 hours.